mescheryakov1/sfbrowser/README.md

 The `dist` script disables publishing so no GitHub token is required.
 Resulting installers or executables will be in the `dist/` folder.

+When packaging for Windows the build pipeline automatically runs `npm run build-cryptopro-stub` to produce a standalone `cryptopro_stub.exe` from the JavaScript placeholder via [`pkg`](https://github.com/vercel/pkg).
+The generated binary lives next to the stub sources inside `native_host_placeholder/` and is ignored by git, so local builds remain reproducible without committing the artifact.

 ## GitHub Actions CI

 Continuous integration builds for Linux and Windows are configured in